 – “Brush your teeth before you go to bed”

 – “Do it!!”

-At the time, it was impressed upon us to avoid gum diseases, have strong healthy teeth and a great smile.
-Turns out, there is much more to this meets the eye
+At the time, it was impressed upon us to avoid gum diseases, have strong healthy teeth, and a great smile.
+Turns out, there is much more to this than meets the eye.

 Science has shown that a surprising variety of diseases are related to the health of your teeth.
 Although this might come as a shocker at first, it definitely makes sense when you think that your mouth is the entry point of your body.